-Under Minnesota drug laws, possession of THC edibles in any form is illegal.
-If arrested with more than 42.5 grams (10 kilograms), an individual can face felony drug charges.
+Under previous Minnesota drug laws, possession of THC edibles in any form was illegal, as was possession of more than 42.5 grams of marijuana in plant form.

-Since the legalization of medical marijuana, many states have experienced a significant rise in cannabis-infused edibles found in baked goods, cooking oils, sweet treats, candy, and beverages.
-Although THC edibles are available through a variety of sources, they are still illegal in Minnesota.
-Under Minnesota law, legal medical cannabis can only be sold in the form of pills, liquids, and topical oils.
-Edibles made with raw leaves, flowers, and concentrates are not allowed under Minnesota law.
+In recent years, many states have experienced a significant rise in THC edibles found in baked goods, cooking oils, sweet treats, candy, and beverages.
+Although THC edibles are available through a variety of sources, possession may still be illegal in some situations in Minnesota.

-Despite their appearance, cannabis edibles such as sweet treats, brownies, chocolate bars, and gummies infused with tetrahydrocannabinol (THC), the primary psychoactive component of marijuana, pose safety risk for some users, especially young people, and older adults, because dosage and potency are difficult to regulate.
-THC edibles are absorbed through the digestive system which results in delayed onset.
-While it may take 20 minutes to 3 hours to feel cannabis effects, the effects may last considerably longer than cannabis consumed in other ways.
+Despite their appearance, cannabis edibles such as sweet treats, brownies, chocolate bars, and gummies infused with tetrahydrocannabinol (THC), the primary psychoactive component of marijuana, may pose safety risks for some users.
+This is especially true for young people, and older adults, because dosage and potency lack adequate monitoring and regulation.
+THC edibles are absorbed through the digestive system, which results in delayed onset.
+While it may take 20 minutes to 3 hours to feel cannabis effects, they may last considerably longer than cannabis consumed in other ways.

 Felony drug offenders in Minnesota face harsh penalties.
 A Minneapolis drug attorney can provide a legal defense that may reduce charges and penalties.
 Without a proper defense, a felony drug arrest and conviction may result in years in prison and life-long consequences.